Safeguarding

 If you have a concern about a child please speak to our Designated Safeguarding Lead (DSL), Annie Walpole.

-Mrs Stoddern (DDSL) and Mrs Walpole (DSL)
+Mrs Stoddern (DDSL)

 The Governor with responsibility for Safeguarding in our school is Kerrie Monk.